"I dedicate my life to helping educate others about Native people and what we're all about."

 I was somehow spiraled into that story.
 It was pretty interesting, how the small things lead you to where you need to go in life.”

 “What a lot of people don't know about is the relationship that a tribe has to the United States.
 A tribe is a nation.
 The tribe has sovereignty and the ability to work with the state and to work with the federal government on a nation-to-nation basis.
 The 1800s were really characterized as a treaty-signing time, in which the United States Federal Government was entering into agreements with the tribes.
 In doing so, the United States acknowledged the tribes as separate nations—nations within a nation.
 When you fast-forward to today, every tribal community—especially in Wisconsin—has their own tribal government and their own way of governing themselves.
 They have their own process, their own ordinances, even their own constitutions.

 Sovereignty is the absolute authority and right to rule oneself.
 But I think many of our tribes look at sovereignty as our ability to take care of our people.
 Our ability to make decisions for the betterment of our people's lives in our communities.
 That's what we do as a tribal governing board, as a tribal council.

 As far as structure, every nation has different ways of doing things.
 For our tribe, the Bad River Band, we have seven council members on the Tribal Council that make decisions, pass legislation, and work towards more sustainable and economic opportunities for our people.

-Whether you want to return to your community as a tribal leader, or go and work for a different federal agency, or to work somewhere else to provide an Indian or Native perspective to the world on our behalf… that's how we're going to help the world be more understanding place for indigenous people all over.
+Whether you want to return to your community as a tribal leader, or go and work for a different federal agency, or to work somewhere else to provide an Indian or Native perspective to the world on our behalf…that's how we're going to help the world be a more understanding place for Indigenous people all over.
 That's how we're going to save the environment in the places that we call home.
-By sharing that Anishinaabe perspective, that indigenous perspective, with the world.”
+By sharing that Anishinaabe perspective, that Indigenous perspective, with the world.”